Agathe48/robot_mission_3/README.md

 We begin by defining several methods to set up the grid and all agents: `init_grid`, `init_wastes` and `init_agents`.

-TODO - Agathe Poulain => expliquer le datacollector
+Then, we also create a `DataCollector` to collect specific data at each step of the simulation.
+In the `model.py` file, the `DataCollector` is used to gather the number of remaining wastes of each color.
+This data is collected at each step of the simulation.
+In the `server.py` file, the `DataCollector` is also employed to display the data in visualization modules.
+This enables users to track the evolution of simulation data in real-time.

-In `init_grid` we establish the position of the waste disposal zone and created  `Radioactivity` objects in every cells of the grid except at the waste disposal zone position, where we created a `WasteDisposalZone` object.
+In `init_grid` we establish the position of the waste disposal zone and create  `Radioactivity` objects in every cells of the grid except at the waste disposal zone position, where we create a `WasteDisposalZone` object.

 In `init_wastes` we create all wastes.
 To do so, we first define the total number of wastes in the grid (grid height * grid width * waste density, the density is set in `tools/tools_constants.py`) and the number of cells per zone (grid width/3 * grid height).
 We then randomly place green, yellow and red wastes in their respective zones.
 However, we do not initially place a red waste in the waste disposal zone.